weichen-qsnetwork/stratosnet.github.io/docs/docs-validator-node/stchaind-commands-part-2.md

   -o, --output string            Output format (text|json) (default "json") -s, --sequence uint            The sequence number of the signing account (offline mode only)
-      --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --stake-delta string       Stake change of coins to be made (always positive like 100000gwei) --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height -y, --yes                      Skip tx broadcasting prompt confirmation
+      --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature --deposit-delta string     Deposit change of coins to be made (always positive like 100000gwei) --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height -y, --yes                      Skip tx broadcasting prompt confirmation